samuel-pratt/bugsnax-api/README.md

 # Bugsnax API

 🐛 The only public, open-source API for the game Bugsnax by Young Horses.
+It's hosted on a heroku free teir, so it can have occasional slowdowns.

 ## Running locally